Benoît Pedretti: Ajaccio

 On 4 August 2013, Pedretti agreed a two-year deal with AC Ajaccio.
 He scored a wonder goal for Ajaccio in his second game for the club, netting from 20 yards out, in a 1–1 draw with reigning champions PSG on 18 August.
 Ajaccio decided not to renew his contract in 2015.
 Thus, he became a free agent.

 Nancy

-On 1 August 2015, Pedretti signed a one-year contract with AS Nancy, with an option for a second year.
+On 1 August 2015, Pedretti signed a one-year contract with AS Nancy Lorraine, with an option for a second year.
 In January 2018, having struggled with injuries at the end of the 2016–17 and the beginning of the 2017–18 season, he announced his retirement from professional football.
 He took up the role of assistant coach to Patrick Gabriel.

 International career

 On 20 November 2002, Pedretti made his debut for the France national team that year, coming on as a late substitution for Lilian Thuram in a 3–0 win over Serbia and Montenegro.
 He was part of the French squad that won the Confederations Cup in 2003 and reached the quarter-finals at Euro 2004 when France were knocked out by the eventual champions Greece in the quarter finals by the score 1–0.
 He played 22 internationals for France the last of which was against Hungary in a 2–1 win.